 This article completes my series of Leh Ladakh bike trip blog.
 Please give a shoutout to me in case you need any help in preparing for a cycling trip on Manali Leh Highway or to Ladakh.
 I would be happy to help.

-If you know your friends or family who are planning a trip to Ladakh, do share this article with them to help them make a memorable Ladakh trip.
+If you know your friends or family who is planning a trip to Ladakh, do share this article with them to help them make a memorable Ladakh trip.